MISTLab/tls-python-object/README.md

 # We define a custom serialization protocol based on pickle for simplicity.
 # Of course, this is only for illustration.
-# You probably do not want to use pickle in practice here.
+# In practice, you may not want to use pickle here.

 def my_custom_serializer(obj):